 One thing about travelling is that you get to learn something new.
 If you visit a place with a long history, you’d probably feel that you are travelling back in time.
 Esfahan was indeed very modern in 2006 when we went there but the city also preserved a lot of historic architecture.
-When I was walking in the city, at the same time, being surrounded by friendly local people who occasionally stopped me to take photos with them, I had a strong feeling that I was walking between history and now.
+When I was walking in the city, at the same time, being surrounded by friendly local people who occasionally stopped me to take photos with them, I had a strong feeling that I was walking between the past and the present.

 Today, we visited a vank in Esfahan early in the morning.

 The whole piece of land where the church was standing was given to Armenians in the past by an emperor who also believed in Christianity.
 As in 2006, the piece of land still belonged to Armenians.